LuminanceHDR/LuminanceHDR/INSTALL.md

 make
 ```

-As AppleClang requires preprocessing to detect OpenMP, the CMake command to enable AppleClang 10+ to use the libiomp5 implementation would be:
+As AppleClang requires preprocessing to detect OpenMP, the CMake command to enable AppleClang to use the libomp implementation would be:

 ```bash
 cmake ..\